SPRING 2017 HEALTH PROFESSIONS COMMITTEE INTERVIEWS and LETTERS of EVALUATIONS for APPLICANTS to ALLOPATHIC (MD) & OSTEOPATHIC (DO) MEDICAL SCHOOLS

 - Association of American Medical Colleges (AAMC) Core Competencies for Entering Medical Students

 - AMCAS/AACOMAS primary applications (soliciting letters of evaluation, Personal Statements, Experiences/activities)

-Questions about the sessions, please contact Kimberly Mueller, firstname.lastname@example.org.
-If you can't attend, info presented will be posted on the Health Professions CLEo site.
+- Questions about the sessions, please contact Kimberly Mueller, firstname.lastname@example.org.
+If you can't attend, information presented will be posted on the Health Professions CLEo site.

 ADVISING SESSIONS for STUDENTS INTERESTED in PURSUING a HEALTH CAREER

 Audience: For first-year and second-year students (2019, 2020 graduates)